 Additionally, Washington State employers cannot prohibit employees from discussing their wages or the compensation of other employees.
 As a result, existing wage non-disclosure agreements or clauses in employment agreements are now void.

 Changes in Washington State employment law may require changes to a business legal documents, including employee handbooks, employment contracts, and confidentiality agreements.
-Limitless Law PLLC is here to help if you have any legal questions or would like an attorney to review your legal documents.
+Limitless Law PLLC is here to help if you have any legal questions about the Washington state equal pay act or would like an attorney to review your legal documents.
 Give us a call at 360-685-0145 to see how we can help.